 Somers analyzes its exposure to adverse underwriting and investment scenarios on a regular basis.
 These tests help Somers quantify the magnitude of capital required under stressed scenarios.
-Our Risk Management processes include estimates of single name concentrations within the underwriting portfolio, estimates of the PMLs, and estimates of Somers specific underwriting stressed scenarios.
+Our Risk Management processes include estimates of the PMLs, and estimates of Somers specific underwriting stressed scenarios.
 For investments, stress tests are performed on the results of the capital models on the pro-forma Group utilizing our budgeting analysis to ensure that risk in the investment portfolio is within internal tolerances.
 These stress tests focus on mark-to-market volatility in the investment portfolio.
 Additionally, we stress test our investment portfolio by estimating the valuation under both historical and hypothetical periods of investment market turmoil.
 These stress tests are presented to the Board on a regular basis.
 The results of our capital planning and stress scenario tests are important components of our management process.